RedisLabs/redislabs-docs/content/rs/administering/troubleshooting/disabling-services.md

 In most deployments, either all of these services are required, or there are enough memory resources on the nodes for the database requirements.

-In a deployment with limited memory resources, certain services can be turned off from API endpoint to free system memory or using the `rladmin` command.
+In a deployment with limited memory resources, you can use the REST API or `rladmin` to turn off certain services to free system memory.
 Before you turn off a service, make sure that your deployment does not depend on that service.
-After you turn off a service, you can re-enable in the same way.
+After you turn off a service, you can re-enable it in the same way.

 The services that you can disable are: